Bayer Carbon Program

 Frequently Asked Questions

-ForGround is a new, farmer-first platform that supports growers in considering, adopting and expanding regenerative agriculture practices.
-Joining ForGround unlocks access to expert agronomic support and exclusive discounts – plus opportunities to earn income for implementing no-till, strip-till, or cover crops through the Bayer Carbon Program.
+ForGround is a farmer-first platform that supports growers in considering, adopting and expanding regenerative agriculture practices.
+Joining ForGround unlocks access to expert agronomic support and exclusive discounts and offers – plus opportunities to earn income for implementing no-till, strip-till, reduced-till, or cover crop practices through the Bayer Carbon Program.

-It's flexible and simple: you choose which practices you enroll in for each field, and then we help you implement those practices.
-We also take care of the practice verification, soil sampling and more.
+It's flexible and simple: you choose which eligible practices you enroll in for each field, and then we provide you science-based agronomic support.
+We also take care of the practice verification, soil sampling, and more.

 And we want you to benefit from the expanding carbon markets.
-If prices increase, then your rewards may increase too.
-You get certainty, whatever you achieve: you're rewarded for the verified practices you adopt, period.
-There's no need to worry about how many tons of carbon you generate.
+If carbon asset prices increase, then your rewards may increase too.
+You get certainty, whatever you achieve: you're rewarded for the verified and validated practices you adopt, period.
+There's no need to worry about how many tons of carbon you sequester.

 Eligible states: Alabama, Arkansas, Arizona, California, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Virginia, and Wisconsin.

-• Cover crops: You intentionally plant and grow a crop of grass, small grain, legumes, or brassicas or other broadleaves (or a combination of those crops) on the field after the harvest of the primary cash crop until the time of planting the next primary cash crop for the purpose of seasonal soil protection or soil improvement.
+- Cover crops: Cover crops: You intentionally plant and grow a crop of grass, small grain, legumes, or brassicas or other broadleaves (or a combination of those crops) on the field after the harvest of the primary cash crop until the time of planting the next primary cash crop for the purpose of seasonal soil protection or soil improvement.
 The cover crop practice does not permit the removal of cover crop biomass from the field (such as through burning, baling, harvesting, or grazing).
-For more information, please refer to NRCS CPS Code 340 or other source Bayer may provide.
+For more information, please refer to NRCS CPS Code 340, the NRCS Field Office Technical Guide (available at https://efotg.sc.egov.usda.gov/#/), or other source Bayer may provide.

-• No-till: You directly plant each crop on the field into the untilled seedbed of the prior crop.
+- No-till: You directly plant each crop on the field into the untilled seedbed of the prior crop.
 The no-till practice means that no tillage event (including vertical tillage) may occur on the field.
+Reasonable soil disturbance for the incorporation of manure or cover crop seed is permitted.
 For more information, please refer to NRCS CPS Code 329 or other source Bayer may provide.

 The Nitrogen Management Program “add-on” provides growers with the opportunity to earn $4/acre, when the field is planted with corn, for applying select nitrification inhibitors and achieving a 5% reduction in the application of synthetic nitrogen.
 To enroll in the Nitrogen Management Program, growers must select the “add on” option during field enrollment.2